n4bb12/verdaccio-github-oauth-ui/docs/configuration.md

 ### Global Installation

-Avoid installing plugins globally.
-See the [troubleshooting](./troubleshooting.md#error-verdaccio-github-oauth-ui-plugin-not-found) guide for more information on why this is likely to cause problems.
+Avoid installing plugins globally, it is likely to cause problems (in general, not just this plugin).
+See the [troubleshooting](./troubleshooting.md#error-verdaccio-github-oauth-ui-plugin-not-found) guide for more information on alternatives.

 ## Registering a GitHub OAuth Application